 The requirements apply to the supply company depending on whether gas or electricity is used.
 However, there are also stipulations such as clearance requirements that apply to the homeowner.
 Standard regulations include the distance of the location of your generator in relation to walls and home openings like doors and windows.
 There are also regulations regarding distance from flammable materials.

 Some local authorities require your generator to be placed on concrete pads while others accept gravel bases.
 Is the ground level enough?
 Do you require a base to be built in order to meet local codes?
-The professionals at Art Plumbing, AC & Electric have years of experience in ensuring whole-home generators are installed in line within local code authority.
+The professionals at Art Plumbing, Air Conditioning & Electric have years of experience in ensuring whole-home generators are installed in line within local code authority.

 Weather conditions in South Florida must always be considered.
 Weather elements such as wind, especially during hurricane season, should not put your family at risk for exhaust fumes blowing towards your home or your neighbors’ homes.
 Because of the wind element, placing the generator near overhanging trees, shrubs, or awnings has the potential to cause exhaust build-up.
 This is harmful to the inhabitants of your home and must be avoided.